ivangtorre/multifrac/README.md

 # multifractal-analysis-images

-This is a plugin for ImageJ (https://imagej.nih.gov/ij/index.html) for multifractal analysis of 2D and 3D images.
+This is a plugin for ImageJ for multifractal analysis of 2D and 3D images.
+ImageJ can be download from its official site: https://imagej.nih.gov/ij/index.html

-This is released uncer license Creative Commons 4.0: Attribution
+This plugin is released uncer license Creative Commons 4.0: Attribution
 You must give appropriate credit citing

 ### CITE